AleXwern/Wertactics/README.md

 Also the need of optimization is much greated here than with PC.
 At least at the start the code is many things except good looking but as things procees I need to pay attention to things like memory usage (ex. can't load all music at once) or how I just implement any specific feature.
 The main aim is for the game to run smooth 60fps and never dip below that outside instances like loading zones.

 # How do I compile this?
-You will need install libctru through DevkitPro from https://devkitpro.org/ and then it's just running the Makefile from terminal.
+You will need install Msys2 from https://www.msys2.org/ and DevkitPro from https://devkitpro.org/ and install needed libraries and then it's just running the Makefile from terminal.
 The executable is Wer6.3dsx which can be run on 3DS on Citra.
-Audio does not work on Citra.
+Audio does not work on Citra but absolutely fine on real hardware.<br>
+Online about 52 in Makefile there's IPADDR which is supposed to be the local IP of the target 3DS -> Using 'make run' you can send the executable to your 3DS from the terminal.
+Open Homebrew Launcher and press Y and you can also find the 3DS IP here.
+Make sure both PC and 3DS are connected to same network.
+Needed libraries can be installed with 'pacman -S [libraryname]'
+1. 3ds-dev (all libraries assossiated)
+2. 3ds-sdl
+3. 3ds-sdl_mixer
+4. 3ds-libmad
+5. 3ds-libogg
+6. 3ds-libvorbisidec
+7. 3ds-mikmod